-Candidates apply for admission to the M.Ed. program through the Education Department.
-At the time of admission, all candidates are advised by the Chair of the Education Department.
+Candidates apply for admission to the M.Ed. program through the LaGrange College Department of Education.
+At the time of admission, all candidates are advised by the Department Chair.
 There are two course plans available for M.Ed. candidates: a 14 month and a 23 month plan.
-The Education Department will maintain records of admission and supporting documents, a checklist of entry requirements, and candidacy status.
+The LaGrange College Department of Education will maintain records of admission and supporting documents, a checklist of entry requirements, and candidacy status.

-Before an applicant can be admitted as a regular candidate qualifying for financial aid, the college must have received copies of official undergraduate transcripts, GRE or M.A.T. scores (if required), three letters of recommendation from supervisors, fellow teachers, parents of former students or others who can attest to the candidate's potential in the program, and other information required of the applicant by the Education Department.
+Before an applicant can be admitted as a regular candidate qualifying for financial aid, the college must have received copies of official undergraduate transcripts, GRE or M.A.T. scores (if required), three letters of recommendation from supervisors, fellow teachers, parents of former students or others who can attest to the candidate's potential in the program, and other information required of the applicant by the LaGrange College Department of Education.
 The candidate should have a cumulative undergraduate GPA of 2.5 on a 4.0 scale or higher or a GPA of 3.0 in the last 60 semester hours.
 If an applicant does not have a 2.75 GPA or higher at the time of admission, she or he is required to take the GRE or MAT within the first 12 credit hours of the program.
 Test scores must not be more than five years old.